Honesty and Integrity: Peak Appraisals, Inc.

-For honest and ethical appraisals, rely on Peak Appraisals, Inc.Appraising is a profession, and appraisers are professionals.
-Requirements to become a licensed appraiser have increased more than ever in the past.
-That's why it goes without question these days that real estate appraisal can certainly be considered a profession as opposed to a trade.
-In our field, as with any profession, we are bound by an ethical code.
+Appraising is a profession, and appraisers are professionals.
+The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
+So it goes without question these days that real estate appraisal can certainly be considered a profession rather than a trade.
+In our field, as with any profession, we are bound by ethical considerations.

 We have many responsibilities as appraisers but our primary duty is to our clients.
 More often than not, in residential practice, the appraiser's client is the lender ordering the appraisal.
 Appraisers have certain duties of privacy to their clients, and as a homeowner, if you require a copy of an appraisal report, you normally have to obtain it from your lender.
 Other obligations also include, numerical accuracy depending on the assignment parameters, reaching and maintaining a particular level of competency and education, and the appraiser must conduct him or herself as a professional.
 Maintaining high ethics is just normal course of business for us at Peak Appraisals, Inc..

 Peak Appraisals, Inc. has an established reputation for completing appraisals with the highest of ethics.
 Contact us today to learn more.